processing/p5.js/lib/README.txt

 This file stores the complete p5.js library.
 It is easy to read by humans, so feel free to open it and explore its contents.
+It also has a friendly error system, which helps new programmers with common user errors.

 ## p5.min.js

 This file is a minified version of the p5.js file.
 It is a lighter version, with the same functionalities, but smaller file size.
-This minified version is harder to read for humans
+This minified version is harder to read for humans, and does not include the friendly error system.

 ## addons